 - If you have TM Fill-up enabled for a project, 100% Translation Memory matches will be used before Machine Translation runs.

 - Automatically machine translated strings don't go into your Translation Memory until they've been marked as reviewed.
 The same is true for strings that were machine translated in bulk.

 - If you add new project languages, or enable Automatic Machine Translation and/or TM Fill-up after uploading/updating files, you'll need to manually trigger MT and fill up from TM.
-You can do this by clicking the Enable fill-up button in the Fill-up on demand section in Workflow tab of your project settings.
+You can do this by clicking the Enable fill-up button in the Fill-up on-demand section in the Workflow tab of your project settings.

 Through Transifex-DeepL integration, you can now set whether the translated text should lean towards formal or informal language.